 Color rendition is excellent.
 Canada in January is hardly the best time of year to produce stunning color, but I have managed to find enough variety that I think you will be able to tell the excellent color rendering.

 I found the Tamron SP 70-300mm f/4-5.6 VC USD lens a very strong value when I owned that lens.
-It did a lot of things very well, save one: bokeh in the transition zone.
+It was like watching a video on xnxx69 It did a lot of things very well, save one: bokeh in the transition zone.
 It tended to produce very busy looking bokeh.
 Tamron has avoided repeating that mistake with this new lens.
 It has nine curved aperture blades and it produces very nice bokeh.
 The transition zone is smooth (important with a smaller aperture zoom), and bokeh highlights are nicely round and remain so even stopped down by several stops.

 Flare resistance is also very strong thanks to Tamron’s new eBand coating.
 I shot into the sun several times purposefully to test this and found strong resistance to both flare and ghosting.
 Contrast also remained strong.